 The tendency of friendships of the best sort to foster contemplation brings us to the last of the criteria necessary for a sufficiently Aristotelian ethics, namely: (10) Aristotelian ethics insists upon the paramount importance of the virtue of contemplative wisdom and its best activity as tantamount to our highest fulfilment.
 There are three stages to the claims that Aristotle makes about contemplation in Nicomachean Ethics.
-First, in his discussion of the three lives, he holds out the theoretical life as the best-or at least, as the way of life to which he offers no objections.55 Second, his readers begin to learn more about what this entails when at the conclusion of Book VI Aristotle ranks contemplative wisdom as superior to any other intellectual virtue because its activity is the very being of our happiness.56 Third, we learn at the end of chapter seven of Book X that cultivating the activity of contemplation is a divinizing work, and we are exhorted to achieve that work without regard to the naysayers who complain that we are thereby neglecting our practical lives.57 God's activity, indeed his very life, Aristotle tells us in both his ethics and his Metaphysics, is contemplation, and insofar as the activity of contemplation consumes us, we will be imitating God.
-58 If we read Aristotle's Eudemian Ethics as compatible with his Nicomachean Ethics, we can add to these a fourth stage, for Aristotle recommends at the conclusion of that work that we think of God above all else precisely because he is the measure of all our actions and activities:
+First, in his discussion of the three lives, he holds out the theoretical life as the best-or at least, as the way of life to which he offers no objections.55 Second, his readers begin to learn more about what this entails when at the conclusion of Book VI Aristotle ranks contemplative wisdom as superior to any other intellectual virtue because its activity is the very being of our happiness.56 Third, we learn at the end of chapter seven of Book X that cultivating the activity of contemplation is a divinizing work, and we are exhorted to achieve that work without regard to the naysayers who complain that we are thereby neglecting our practical lives.
+57 God's activity, indeed his very life, Aristotle tells us in both his ethics and his Metaphysics, is contemplation, 58 and insofar as the activity of contemplation consumes us, we will be imitating God.
+If we read Aristotle's Eudemian Ethics as compatible with his Nicomachean Ethics, we can add to these a fourth stage, for Aristotle recommends at the conclusion of that work that we think of God above all else precisely because he is the measure of all our actions and activities:

-What choice, then, or possession of the natural goods-whether bodily goods, wealth, friends, or other things-will most produce the contemplation of god, that choice or possession is best; this is the noblest standard, but any that through deficiency or excess hinders one from the contemplation and service of god is bad; this a man
+'What choice, then, or possession of the natural goods-whether bodily goods, wealth, friends, or other things-will most produce the contemplation of god, that choice or possession is best; this is the noblest standard, but any that through deficiency or excess hinders one from the contemplation and service of god is bad; this a man possesses in his soul, and this is the best standard for the soul-to perceive the irrational part of the soul, as such, as little as possible.
+So much, then,

-55 Aristotle, Nicomachean Ethics I 5, 1096^a4-5.
+55 Aristotle, NEI 5, I096^a4-5.

-56 Ibid., VI 13, 1145^a7-11.
+56 Aristotle, NE VI 13, 114527-11.

-57 Ibid., X 7, 1177^b30-1178.
+57 Aristotle, NEX 7, 1177^b30-1178.